SBasu007/event-management-system/README.md

 ### Database connection failed

-Check PostgreSQL is running, database names exist, and credentials match values in the service configs.
+Check PostgreSQL is running, database names exist, and credentials in root `.env` are correct.

+If you still see auth failures, verify there is no trailing space in `DB_PASSWORD`.

 ### JWT errors (`Invalid token`)